-How to contribute to Go language
+How to contribute to the Go language

 What we will contribute

-Email from the Boldly Go Subscription
+Email from the Boldly Go subscription

-Email from the Boldly Go Subscription
+Email from the Boldly Go subscription

-It says that nobody cares about the grammar mistake in the sentence The functions Alignof and Sizeof take an expression x of any type and return the alignment or size, respectively, of a hypothetical variable v as if v was declared via var v = x in the Go language specification.
+It says nobody cares about the grammatical mistake in the sentence The functions Alignof and Sizeof take an expression x of any type and return the alignment or size, respectively, of a hypothetical variable v as if v was declared via var v = x in the Go language specification.

 But I care.
 Let me fix it.

-TL;DR. This CL fixes the grammar nit.
+TL;DR: This CL fixes the grammatical error.

 Contribution steps

-1. Sign in to Google CLA
+1. Sign the Google CLA

-Signed in Google CLA
+Signed in to Google CLA

-Signed in Google CLA
+Signed in to Google CLA

 2. Configure Git authentication

-Home for go Git repositories
+Home of Go Git repositories

-Home for go Git repositories
+Home of Go Git repositories

 Paste the generated script into a bash or zsh shell.